Jeraldy/JeddyJs/README.md

     counterReducer
 }
 ```

-- **Widgets**:
-  - We have refactored our code to separe the increment and decrement buttons.
-  - You actually don't have to do this  for a relatively simple app like this,
-    but this is vital for realworld apps with alot of components and complex logic.
+#### Step 3: Refactoring our widgets:
 ```sh
     ├── Widgets
         ├── Increment.js
         └── Decrement.js
 ```
+- We have refactored our code to separe the increment and decrement buttons.
+- You actually don't have to do this  for a relatively simple app like this,
+but this is vital for realworld apps with alot of components and complex logic.
 **Increment.js**
 ```js
 import { actions } from '../Reducers/Counter';